Jarred Kelenic Preview, Player Props: Mariners vs. Rangers

 Jarred Kelenic At The Plate

-- Kelenic has had at least one RBI in 36.3% of his games this year (37 of 102), with two or more RBI 10 times (9.8%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 37 games this year (35.6%), Kelenic has picked up an RBI, and in 10 of those games (9.6%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- In 35 of 102 games this season, he has scored, and eight of those games included multiple runs.
+- He has scored in 35 games this season, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.